 In today’s economy, many new college grads are unable to find a job immediately.
 If your son or daughter is unemployed, there may be a grace period of 6 to 9 months, but the debt will still have to be paid afterwards and you will have to begin making payments.

 Although student loans usually have a lower rate of interest than most other types of debt, it still can cost you thousands of dollars in retirement funds before your child is financially secure enough to start making payments.

-If your child is unemployed for a prolonged period of time and the student loans become due, urge them to check out easy jobs that pay well in the interim time period to help them make payments and cover their daily expenses while their “dream job” or career of choice becomes available.
+If your child is unemployed for a prolonged period and the student loans become due, urge them to check out jobs that in the interim time period to help them make payments and cover their daily expenses while their “dream job” or career of choice becomes available.

 If you cosign a student loan, the amount of the loan appears on your credit record and can have a significant impact on your debt to income ratio.
 Even if you have a great credit score, your debt to income ratio is an important consideration for lenders, especially when considering a mortgage loan for a new home.